bernhard-42/kubernetes-on-bare-metal/docs/1_Install_Kubernetes.md

         swapoff -a                                   # kubernetes does not run with swap sysctl net.bridge.bridge-nf-call-iptables=1  # necessary for overlay networks modprobe dm_thin_pool                        # needed for glusterfs

+- Install docker-ce on all nodes

+        sudo apt-get install docker-ce

 - Install kubernetes executables (as root)